felangel/bloc/README.md

 - [Todos](https://felangel.github.io/bloc/#/fluttertodostutorial) - an example of how to create a Todos Application using the `bloc` and `flutter_bloc` packages.
 - [Timer](https://github.com/felangel/bloc/tree/master/examples/flutter_timer) - an example of how to create a Timer using the `bloc` and `flutter_bloc` packages.
 - [Firestore Todos](https://felangel.github.io/bloc/#/flutterfirestoretodostutorial) - an example of how to create a Todos Application using the `bloc` and `flutter_bloc` packages that integrates with cloud firestore.
+- [Shopping Cart](https://github.com/felangel/bloc/tree/master/examples/flutter_shopping_cart) - an example of how to create a Shopping Cart Application using the `bloc` and `flutter_bloc` packages based on [flutter samples](https://github.com/flutter/samples/tree/master/provider_shopper).

 ### Web